-We believe many of the side effects that degrade adherence to Imatinib therapy arise from GI distress on absorption.
-IkT-001Pro is a chemically modified form of Imatinib, which is absorbed intact and enzymatically releases Imatinib in the blood.
-Evaluation of the prodrug absorption and distribution in rats demonstrated that the exposure to Imatinib is significantly higher overall.
+We believe many of the side effects that degrade adherence to imatinib therapy arise from GI distress on absorption, along with degradation that occurs at the gut wall (so-called first-pass metabolism).
+IkT-001Pro is a chemically modified form of imatinib, which is absorbed intact and enzymatically releases imatinib in the blood (Table 1).
+Evaluation of the prodrug absorption and distribution in rats demonstrated that the exposure to imatinib is significantly higher overall.
+We determine this by measuring the Area Under the Curve, or AUC, as illustrated in Table 6.